ahmed0saber/saber-translate/README.md

 with saber-translate, you can easily add content of your website in different languages and switch between them without refreshing the page.

+saber-translate.js is less than 5kb.

-saber-translate's size is less than 1kb.
+saber-translate.min.js is less than 3kb.

 ## example